-Included in the level 3 category are financial assets measured using a valuation technique (model) based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
-Therefore, unobservable inputs reflect the syndicate's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
-These inputs are developed based on the best information available, which might include the syndicate's own data.
+The level 3 category would include financial assets measured using a valuation technique (model) based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor based on available market data.
+Therefore, unobservable inputs would reflect the syndicate's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
+These inputs would be developed based on the best information available, which might include the syndicate's own data.